azadaquib/programming-ideas-solutions/README.md

 I also intend to add multiple versions of the same program, ranging from a naive approach to more optimized ones and situation dependent versions.

+### Progress

+At current the progress is unremarkable.
+My work as it begins is not to give the best solutions possible but to build upon a skeleton that I wish to be improved over time by other people's contribution.
+The programs written at current may seem unimpressive but then I hope if you have a better solution, you wouldn't mind plugging in the gap.
+Feel free to create a pull request. :)

 ## TODO

 Too many to list out at the moment.